-3.6.
-Visual Effects
+3.7 Visual Effects

-Affected Environment - As previously discussed, the proposed marina facility is located within an embayment on Norris Reservoir at Powell River Mile 8.1.
-Multiple residences in direct line of sight of the proposed facilities were identified, and new homes are under construction on the adjacent property.
+As previously discussed, the proposed marina facility is located within an embayment on Norris Reservoir at Powell River Mile 8.1.
+Multiple residences in direct line of sight of the proposed facilities were identified, and new homes are under construction in the vicinity.
 The visual character of the proposed project area and the surrounding area is a mixture of wooded areas, residential, commercial, and recreation facilities.
 There is an existing marina adjacent to the location of the proposed marina and existing large water use facilities in the cove.
+Construction would create a temporary visual discord for the duration of this work.
+Once complete, however, the proposed marina would be consistent with the current visual character of the area.
+Therefore, there would be minor and temporary visual impacts during construction of the proposed facilities.
+In accordance with 18 CFR Part 1304.9, approval for construction under this permit expires 18 months after the date of issuance unless construction has been initiated.
+The construction duration is out of TVA's jurisdiction.
+The completed facility would result in minor visual changes, however those impacts would be similar to other developments in this section of the reservoir.